Auto Insurance Claim Advice

 In the following example, there is no indication of fault, or other circumstances that could have contributed to the accident.
 However, the codes on both sides of the report will tell a different story.

 How do you know what these codes mean?
-I look at the overlay sheet; the problem is that most states do not provide them.
+You should look at the overlay sheets to find out.
+The problem is that most states do not provide them.
 You must ask for them!

 The Overlay Sheet is used to interpret the codes written on the Police Traffic Collision Report.

-You are supposed to place the Overlay Sheet on top of the report making the numbers on the both sides match.
-You can compare the codes with meaning of the overlay sheet for Driver 1 and Driver 2 (and/or Driver 3).
+You are supposed to place the Overlay Sheet on top of the report making the numbers on both sides match.
+You can compare the codes with its corresponding meaning, noted at the overlay sheet, for Driver 1 and Driver 2 (and/or Driver 3).

 Here is the Washington State Overlay Sheet to interpret any accident reported by the state patrol:

-Once you have the overlay sheet, then interpreting your report is not much of problem.
-Here, I will go over process.
+Once you have the overlay sheet, interpreting your report is not much of problem.
+Here, I will go over the process.
 The first section on the police report looks like this:

 The right side of the police report has three boxes that repeat themselves.
 They are numbered 1, 2, and 3.
-They repeat themselves repeatedly for different categories.
+They repeat themselves in different categories.
 These numbers are to the left of the boxes.

 They represent the unit or vehicle number noted in the actual report.
 The number to the right of the box represents the category noted in the Overlay Sheet.

-These very first boxes on the right side of the report correspond to category 27, 28, and 29 on the overlay sheet; they outline the contributory circumstances of the accident.
+These very first boxes on the right side of the report correspond to categories 27, 28, and 29 on the overlay sheet.
+They outline the contributory circumstances of the accident.

-This category is essential in determining fault to any accident.
+This category is essential in determining fault in any accident.
 Here is where you find out what people did wrong according to the police.
-In this case, unite 1 has been tagged with the number 7.
+In this case, unit 1 has been tagged with the number 7.

-Finally Category 29, number 01, corresponds to Under Influence of Alcohol!
+Finally Category 29, number 01, corresponds to Under the Influence of Alcohol!

 So, the driver of Unit One was under the influence of alcohol!
-You will not see on this police report anything regarding this anywhere else.
+You will not see anywhere on this police report anything regarding this.
 So if you do not know how to read a police report, you will not be able to use this to your advantage.

-Note, there was no citation for DUI, but the police stilled believe that alcohol was a factor.
+Note, there was no citation for DUI, but the police still believe that alcohol was a factor.

 You can continue down reading the entire report on both sides, per unit number, and see what the police actually wrote about the accident.